Yosemite National Park In February: Firefall and Snow Hiking Adventure

-Now that the busyness of the summer months has subsided and the leaves of the few non-evergreen trees in Yosemite have long dropped, the park takes on a truly magical atmosphere once again in winter.
-However, this particular day was not like any other.
-I was relieved and pleasantly surprised not to witness the anticipated hustle and bustle, at least not yet.
+Now that the busyness of summer has subsided and the last leaves have fallen from Yosemite’s few non-evergreen trees, the park has once again taken on its winter magic.
+But today felt different.
+I was relieved—and pleasantly surprised—to find the hustle and bustle hadn’t begun yet.
 In the evening, everything would change.
-Mentally prepared, I tried to embrace the fact that this was to be a very special experience shared with many—the firefall.
+Mentally prepared, I embraced that this would be a unique experience shared with many: the Firefall.

-We did not just come for the firefall though.
-We also wanted to hike the winter route to the Vernal and Nevada Falls, which combine parts of the John Muir and Mist Trail.
-This year was a lucky one in winter because the falls were not completely dried out.
+But we hadn’t come only for the Firefall.
+We also wanted to hike the winter route to Vernal and Nevada Falls, combining stretches of the John Muir and Mist Trails.
+We were lucky this winter, and the falls weren’t completely dried out.

-I had been closely and nervously following the weather forecast for days.
+For days, I’d been watching the weather forecast, nervous and excited.
 I was so much looking forward to this trip.
 But if there was the possibility of a snow storm or heavy snow, we would have needed to call it off.
 We were lucky.
 Just clear skies and no indication of fresh snowfall whatsoever.

-The following morning, we woke up early, eager for the day ahead.
+The following morning, we woke up early — tired, yet excited for the day ahead.
 At 7 am, we were already set to begin our hike.
-There is no parking lot at the trailhead, so we had to park a bit further away at Curry Village and walked the road.
+Since there is no parking lot at the trailhead, so we had to park a bit further away at Curry Village and walked the road.
 The trail was clear of ice and snow at first.
 I was almost a little disappointed that it seemed like we might not even need our brand new tools.
 As we ascended our way up to Vernal Falls, the gray underground slowly started to mix with the freezing white.
 At the beginning, we could still avoid stepping on the ice, but the further we went, the more inevitable it became.
 We paused and strapped over our microspikes.
 As we stepped on the icy ground without slipping, my brain needed a second to process this.
 Quickly, you could not see anything of the trail under the snow and ice anymore.
 There were not a lot of human footsteps on the trail anymore, but many animal prints that seemed to have crossed our path earlier.
 The snow got deeper and deeper, but only up to a level that was still well manageable with microspikes.
-We paused a couple of them along our way to enjoy in the the magnificent views of Vernal & Nevada Falls and soak in the peaceful atmosphere.
+We paused many times along our way to enjoy the magnificent views of Vernal & Nevada Falls and soak in the peaceful atmosphere.

 We continued until we reached an overlook over Vernal falls.
 No one was there besides us and a steller's jay that seemed to be curious about the only visitors in his habitat.